Posts

 Image

 The final touches!
 I've been itching to update you all on the progress of my bedroom!
 What was initially supposed to be done within a few months turned into almost a full year.
 The wait was largely due to other things conflicting with ability to get just the ceiling done - and the fact that putting beadboard up took 3 people to accomplish.
 The product I had ordered is heavier than the beadboard in the bathroom.
 Thus, we had to take some precautions and use our smarts to correctly install it.
 So, my dad, sister, and I all tag-teamed.
 Here's how that went...
-Some struggles One of the roadblocks we ran into was a general unevenness of the support beams.
+Some struggles One of the roadblocks we ran into was a general unevenness of the support beams .
 With old houses like this, the measurements aren't always exact - so getting the screws to grab onto something proved a bit troublesome.
 Eventually, my dad figured it out, but it took a bit of trial and error and a good deal of searching.
-In order to smoothen out the process, Pop a...
+In order to smoothen out the process, Pop...